What is a penicillin allergy?

-Severe allergic reactions to penicillin can be dangerous and life-threatening.
+Severe allergic reactions to penicillin can be dangerous and deadly.
 You may be more likely to have this type of reaction if you have had:

-- A positive skin test for penicillin allergy.
+- A positive skin test for a penicillin allergy.

 - Hives that appeared quickly after you took the penicillin.